-Easter is almost here and while I do focus most of our attention on the real reason why we celebrate Easter to my kids, I also enjoy some of the fun activities as well, including providing both my children with frugal and intentional Easter baskets.
+Easter is almost here and while I do focus most of our attention on the real reason why we celebrate Easter, I also enjoy some of the fun activities as well, including providing our children with frugal and intentional Easter baskets.

 Soon my kids will attend an Easter egg hunt, dye some eggs at home, visit the bunny statues displayed on the Plaza and they will also receive a small Easter basket.

 Just like at Christmas where we do give small gifts in stockings, my kids will also get a few things in an Easter basket.
 I know some may disagree with this, but both my husband and I received small baskets when we were kids and I love the tradition.

 Don’t get me wrong, we are NOT promoting the Easter bunny (just like Santa), my kids will know who gives them their Easter baskets.
 And we are also spending plenty of time reading Easter books that gently teach my toddlers about the death and resurrection of Christ.
 We will also be doing some of the activities in Sense of the Resurrection.

-With all that being said I wanted to share with you some fun, last minute, non-candy related items that would be perfect in your kid’s Easter baskets.
+With all that being said I wanted to share with you some fun, easy and non-candy related items that would be perfect in your kid’s Easter baskets.

-Last year I made the investment into purchasing small, personalized baskets with my kid’s name monogrammed on them.
-These will last, be perfect to collect their eggs in, and will be a place to arrange their few, fun goodies on Easter.
+A few years ago, I made the investment into purchasing small personalized baskets with my kid’s name monogrammed on them.
+These will last for years, are perfect to collect their eggs in, and will be a place to arrange their few, fun goodies on Easter.
 If you are not super crafty or know your way around a sewing machine (as I do not) then purchasing a personalized basket is a great idea.

 Another area of savings?
 Skip the cheap, plastic grass that ends up getting everywhere.
 You don’t really need it anyway, and it’s more of a hassle than it’s worth, so just skip it.